Bob Godwin: Losing the World Light Heavyweight Championship, March, 1933

 Three weeks later, on March 24, 1933 before a crowd of 11,000 at Madison Square Garden, Godwin lost the belt in a unification bout with Maxie Rosenbloom for the NYSAC, National Boxing Association World, and Lineal World Light Heavyweight Titles.
-Rosenbloom won in a technical knockout 1:16 into the fourth round.
-Many reporters believed the young Godwin was two injured from his previous fight with Joe Knight to meet the reigning champion.
+Rosenbloom won by a technical knockout 1:16 into the fourth round.
+Many reporters believed the young Godwin was too injured from his previous fight with Joe Knight to meet the reigning champion.
 Their suspicions were confirmed when he entered the ring with white tape near both eyes.
 Rosenbloom immediately took to hammering Godwin's injured eyes, though they bled badly.
 Godwin hit the mat from a left to the chin for a count of three, and then rose only to soon be knocked down for a four count.
 He stubbornly withstood two more rounds before the fight was called in the fourth.
 Many ringside felt the fight was a disgrace.

 Henry Firpo fell to Godwin on November 28, 1933, in ten rounds at West Palm's Legion Arena.
 In the unusual win, Firpo knocked Godwin to the canvas three times in the second round.
 Godwin's first two falls were no counts, but he took a count of nine in the third knockdown.
 After Firpo was unable to close the deal, Godwin had his revenge, staying on the inside to score continuous body blows.
 Showing superior boxing and ring craft, he outsmarted his more experienced opponent.

 At Daytona Beach on March 22, 1934, he defeated Johnny Risko in an exciting ten round points decision.
 Godwin scored a clear margin over his older and heavier opponent, though Risko rallied to take the seventh and eighth.
 Pounding with left jabs and straight rights, he had his opponent groggy by the third.
 Godwin put on his greatest exhibition in the third, through sixth, taking each by a wide margin.

 He retired after a string of losses in 1941.